 |Our Review:||Huawei P9 review|

-Huawei's big 2016 flagship phone is still one of its best handsets to date, boasting premium specs and an excellent camera experience.
-These days you can pick it up for around £400 as well, so it's not too pricey for a top-of-the-range mobile.
+Huawei’s big 2016 flagship phone is still one of its best handsets to date, boasting premium specs and an excellent camera experience.
+These days you can pick it up on the cheap as well, so it’s not too pricey for a top-of-the-range mobile.

 The Huawei P9 rocks a gorgeous metallic frame which is impressively thin and light, considering how much it packs in.
 The colourful 5.2-inch Full HD screen is perfectly crisp and customisable like the P10’s, while you also get seriously long battery life and solid performance.